 WHO WE ARE

-Making a difference in the lives of people and communities in need through our Walk of Christmas, Back to School & Diaper programs.
+Making a difference in the lives of people and communities in need through our Christmas for Children, Backpacks for Kids & Diapers for Babies Programs.

 Our Vision is to use the foundation’s resources to create a cycle of giving where our outreach inspires those on the giving and receiving end to lend a hand to their others.